jacubero/aws-architect-associate/docs/simplest.rst

 The multipart upload API enables you to upload large objects in a set of parts and you can also upload those parts in parallel.
 Multipart uploading is a three-step process:

-1. You initiate the upload and you upload the object parts.
+1. You initiate the upload: ``InitiateMultipartUpload(partSize) -> uploadId``

-2. After you have uploaded all the parts, you let S3 know the multipart upload is complete.
+2. Upload the object parts: ``UploadPart(uploadId,data)``

+3. Complete the multipart upload: ``CompleteMultipartUpload(uploadId) -> objectId``

-3. Upon receiving the complete multipart upload request, S3 contructs the object from the uploaded parts, and you can then access the object just as you would any other object in your bucket.
+Upon receiving the complete multipart upload request, S3 contructs the object from the uploaded parts, and you can then access the object just as you would any other object in your bucket.

 In general, when your object size reaches 100 MB, you should consider using multipart uploads instead of a single object upload.
 Also consider using multipart upload when uploading objects over a spotty network, this way you only need to retry the parts that were interrupted, this increasing the resiliency for your application.
 Using multipart upload provides a few advantages.
 The following are some examples: